Indoor FTTH Flat Cable

 What are the nominal dimensions of this cable?

-The live product data lists a nominal flat dimension of 3.2 x 2.0 mm.
+The nominal flat cable dimensions are 3.2 × 2.0 mm.

 Related FTTH and Armored Fiber Cable Pages